DavidTrajkovski/ParkUp/README.md

 # ParkUp
-This is a project made for the subject Internet Technologies from students:
+This is a project made for the subject Internet Technologies from students: <br />
-Andrej Tavchioski 191019 (coordinator)
+Andrej Tavchioski 191019 (coordinator) <br />
-Viktor Tasevski 191149
+Viktor Tasevski 191149 <br />
-David Trajkovski 191027
+David Trajkovski 191027 <br />

-under mentorship of professor: PhD Vangel Ajanovski at Faculty of Computer Science and Engineering from Saints Cyril and Methodius University
+under mentorship of professor: PhD Vangel Ajanovski <br />
+at Faculty of Computer Science and Engineering from Saints Cyril and Methodius University <br />

 Date presented: 14.02.2022
 Project started: 04.2021